Skip to content

 Instructional programming encompasses formal bachelor’s degrees, associate’s degrees, and certificate programs in several areas.
 In addition, other classes are offered, such as cultural, vocational/work force training, recreational, adult education, in-service seminars, and other special programming.

-Interest is particularly strong at many instructional sites in classes focusing on the cultural traditions and Indigenous knowledge of the Tribal communities.
+Interest is particularly strong at our Extended Campus Sites in classes focusing on the cultural traditions and Indigenous knowledge of the Tribal communities.
 A variety of delivery methods are employed to teach classes.
 Methods of instructional delivery include onsite teaching using local instructors, Interactive Telecourses (ITV), Learning Contracts (LC), Independent Learning (IL), Video Conferencing (VC), and Online Courses (OL).

-Student support and enrollment services are provided to extended campus sites by professional staff located at the main Lummi Campus and at various sites.
+Student support and enrollment services are provided to Extended Campus Sites by professional staff located at the main Lummi Campus and six Extended Campus Sites.
 Students may contact the Lummi Campus to request information and assistance with admissions, financial aid, registration, advisement, career services, and other areas of interest.
-At selected sites, the College retains staff or a contact person for these purposes.
+At selected Extended Campus Sites, the College retains staff or a contact person for these purposes.

 Resources